10 Interesting Facts About Astrology

 The institute was named after Johannes Kepler, who is an astronomer, astrologer, and mathematician of German origin.
 Kepler is famous for his laws of planetary motion, he lived in a time when there was no clear distinction between astrology and astronomy.

-There are many other colleges around the world that offer courses in astrology, which can be done in the class room or online.
+You can also learn interesting facts about astrology in many other colleges around the world.
+This can be done in the class room or online.
 Students can learn all the fundamentals of astrology.
 For example they will learn what the ascendant is.
 In astrology, the ascendant (or rising sign) is the sign that was ascending over the eastern horizon at the precise time of a person’s birth or event

 The ascendant describes the character and behaviour of a person.
 Of course, there are many other astrological chart factors one can learn which can provide details about a person’s education, home life, childhood, etc. Such factors involve analysing chart house position, angles between planets and the sign each planet is in.

-Astrology seems scientific to many people because the horoscope is based on an exact date, time of birth and location of birth, for a particular individual or event.
+Astrology seems scientific to many people because the horoscope is based on a persons or events exact date, time and location of birth.
 When astrology was born a long time ago (in the Chaldean time), the time of birth was considered the magic point of the beginning of life.
 But nowadays we know that the birth is only the culmination of a process of nine months, uterine development.
 Indeed, scientists now know that some aspect of the personality of a child may have been decided before birth.

-The main reason astrologers still adhere to these conceptions of another age obviously, have to do with the astrological theory itself.
-Almost everyone knows when he (or she) was born, but it is difficult (or embarrassing) to identify the moment of conception.
+The main reason astrologers still stick to these conceptions of another age obviously, have to do with the astrological theory itself.
+Almost everyone knows when a person was born, but it is difficult (or embarrassing) to identify the moment of conception.
 To make their most personal possible predictions, astrologers take into account the most readily determinable date by everyone.
 Birth time is particularly important when interpreting a chart.
 The birth time of a person makes an astrology chart more unique to that individual, thus improving the reading.

 Hippocrates himself asserted in his time “a physician without knowledge of astrology has no right to be called a doctor.”
 If this practice of astrological medicine has disappeared with time, the claim that our birth month influences our health are being credited by scientists who have studied the issue.
 Recent research help provides concrete and rational explanations to phenomena that we were able to explain by mythology, so far.